DevExpress/testcafe/docs/articles/documentation/using-testcafe/using-testcafe-docker-image.md

     `-v //c/Users/Username/tests:/tests`

     `-v //d/tests:/myTests`

+    Files referenced in tests (page models, utilities, Node.js modules) should be located in the mapped host directory or its subdirectories.
+Otherwise, they could not be accessed from the container.

     If you are running a Windows machine with Docker Toolbox, note that Docker containers can only access the `C:\Users` directory by default.
 If you need to run tests from other directories, share these directories as described in the [Docker documentation](https://docs.docker.com/toolbox/toolbox_install_windows/#optional-add-shared-directories).